This post may contain affiliate links. Read the full disclosure

 You can do a tasting without doing a tour, or enjoy both.
 Every adult tour or tasting ticket comes with a 6 pack of ginger beer bottles of your choice that you choose once your tasting is complete.
-This is a fun way to enjoy your favourites once you go home!

-Location: 147 Bargara Rd, Bundaberg 4670
+Location: 147 Bargara Rd, Bundaberg

-Opening Hours: 9AM to 4:30PM daily on Monday to Saturday and 10AM to 3PM Sunday and on public holidays.
+Opening Hours: 9 AM to 4:30 PM daily on Monday to Saturday and 10 AM to 3 PM Sunday and on public holidays.

-The Bundaberg Botanic Gardens are a must visit when you are in Bundy!
+The Bundaberg Botanic Gardens are a must-visit when you are in Bundy!
 There is so much to see and do, all while enjoying beautiful gardens and fresh air.

 If you love wildlife, you will have some pretty cool sightings as you walk across the walkways around and over the lake.
 There are turtles and eels living in the lake.
 Loads of them!

 We have seen turtles in the wild before, but never so many in one spot so it was really cool to see.
 And since you can feed them and the ducks, they are not even a little bit shy.

-It was really hard to capture any good photos of the turtles or eels on camera, however you will have no trouble spotting them when you visit.
+It was really hard to capture any good photos of the turtles or eels on camera, however, you will have no trouble spotting them when you visit.

 And if that wasn’t already enough fun, there is a newly developed playground near the front entrance of the Bundaberg gardens and it’s pretty impressive.

 Other Things To Do At the Bundaberg Botanic Gardens:

-- Ride the Australian Sugarcane Railway
+Ride the Australian Sugar Cane Railway

-- Feed bird, turtles and eels
+Feed birds, turtles and eels

-- Enjoy a meal or snack at Cafe 1928
+Enjoy a meal or snack at Cafe 1928

-- Bundaberg and District Historical Museum
+Bundaberg and District Historical Museum

-- Visit Fairymead House
+Visit Fairymead House Sugar Museum

-- Bundaberg Railway Museum
+Bundaberg Railway Museum

-Location: 6 Mount Perry Rd, Bundaberg North QLD 4670
+Location: 6 Mount Perry Rd, Bundaberg North

-Opening Hours: 5:30AM to 6:45 daily
+Opening Hours: 5:30 AM to 6:45 daily

 Price: Free entry into the Bundaberg Botanic Gardens.
 There is an admission price for Hinkler Museum and Fairymead House, which can be purchased at Hinkler Museum or online.
 There is also an admission charge to ride the train around the gardens.

-6. Visit the Beach
+6. Visit the Beaches